Frances Browne

 Frances Browne (16 January 1816 – 21 August 1879) was an Irish poet and novelist.
-Browne became blind after suffering from smallpox as a young child.
+Browne became blind after contracting smallpox as a young child.
 She wrote her first poem at age 7, and went on to write essays, reviews, stories, and poems.
 She is best remembered for her collection of short stories for children, Granny's Wonderful Chair.
 A statue of Browne was erected in Stranorlar in 2010, and since 2021 an annual festival is held in her honour.

 Early life

 She was born at Stranorlar, in County Donegal, Ireland, the seventh child in a family of twelve children.
 Her father was the town's first postmaster.
 She was blind as a consequence of an attack of smallpox when she was 18 months old.
 In her writings, she recounts how she learned by heart the lessons which her brothers and sisters said aloud every evening, and how she bribed them to read to her by doing their chores.
 She then worked hard at memorising all that she had heard.

 She composed her first poem, a version of "The Lord's Prayer", when she was seven years of age.